viare21/euroleague-shot-analysis/README.md

 ## Background

 Olympiacos won the 2025-26 EuroLeague title, becoming the first regular-season top seed to win the championship under the current format.
-This project analyzes all 43 games of their season — regular season, play-in, playoffs, and Final Four — using shot-level data (every field goal attempt, with court coordinates and outcome).
+This project analyzes all 43 games of their season (i.e., regular season, play-in, playoffs, and Final Four) using shot-level data (every field goal attempt, with court coordinates and outcome).

 ## Data & Tools